vechain/docs/thor/learn/transaction-model.md

 * `Reserved` - *reserved* Object contains two fields: `Features` and `Unused`.
   * `Feature` as 32-bit unsigned integer and default set as `0`.For Designated Gas Payer(VIP191) must be set as `1`

-  * `Unused` : an array of reserved field for backward compatibility,it **MUST** be set empty as empty array for now otherwise the transaction will be considered invalid.
+  * `Unused` : an array of reserved field for backward compatibility,it **MUST** be set to empty array for now otherwise the transaction will be considered invalid.

 * `Signature` - transaction signature, $sig=sign\Big(hash\big(rlp(\Omega-\{sig\})\big),\,sk\Big)$,where $sk$ is the transaction sender's private key.